sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 == Changelog =
+V1.1.1
+* Small bug fixes and stability improvements

 V1.1
-*Improvement: Added option to pre-select parameters for Amelia shortcodes from URL query parameters *Improvement: Added option to enable/disable field search on Step-by-step form info step *Added new translations: Vietnamese and Taiwanese *BugFix: Fixed issue with the Catalog form when there is one service in one category and an empty category *BugFix: Fixed issue with the Catalog form when category is preselected *BugFix: Fixed issue where notifications were sending placeholder information in UTC time zone instead of the time zone set up in WordPress
+* Improvement: Added option to pre-select parameters for Amelia shortcodes from URL query parameters
+* Improvement: Added option to enable/disable field search on Step-by-step form info step
+* Added new translations: Vietnamese and Taiwanese
+* BugFix: Fixed issue with the Catalog form when there is one service in one category and an empty category
+* BugFix: Fixed issue with the Catalog form when category is preselected
+* BugFix: Fixed issue where notifications were sending placeholder information in UTC time zone instead of the time zone set up in WordPress
-*BugFix: Fixed issue with "Check customer's name for existing email when booking" option *BugFix: Fixed issue with SBS form popup on Iphone 13 *BugFix: Fixed issue with Default time slot and Calendar *BugFix: Fixed issue with event times in customer notifications *BugFix: Fixed service sorting not working when 'Load entities on page load' is enabled *BugFix: Fixed issue with hidden service and booking forms when the user is not logged in *BugFix: Fixed issue with setting Days off for provider *Other small bug fixes and stability improvements
+* BugFix: Fixed issue with "Check customer's name for existing email when booking" option
+* BugFix: Fixed issue with SBS form popup on Iphone 13
+* BugFix: Fixed issue with Default time slot and Calendar
+* BugFix: Fixed issue with event times in customer notifications
+* BugFix: Fixed service sorting not working when 'Load entities on page load' is enabled
+* BugFix: Fixed issue with hidden service and booking forms when the user is not logged in
+* BugFix: Fixed issue with setting Days off for provider
+* Other small bug fixes and stability improvements

 V1.0.99
 * BugFix: Fixed vulnerability issue